 The Norman Nicholson House Community Interest Company was established in March 2020, on the initiative of the Norman Nicholson Society, with the aim of progressing the Society’s project to buy and renovate the lifelong home of the poet Norman Nicholson (1914-1987).

-The company has a board of directors consisting of eight people: John Baker.
+The company has a board of directors consisting of nine people: John Baker.
 John joined the board early in 2023.
-He is CEO of the not-for-profit Whitehaven Harbour Commissioners which operates Whitehaven harbour as well as running a number of facilities in the town including the very imaginative museum 'The Rum Story' which traces the history of the rum trade.
-John's experience in the tourism and leisure sector includes spells as MD of Aintree Racecourse in Liverpool and Group Operations Director for the Jockey Club.
+At the time he was CEO of the not-for-profit Whitehaven Harbour Commissioners which operates Whitehaven harbour as well as running a number of facilities in the town including the very imaginative museum 'The Rum Story' which traces the history of the rum trade.
+John has since taken over as CEO of Windermere Marina.
+His experience in the tourism and leisure sector includes spells as MD of Aintree Racecourse in Liverpool and Group Operations Director for the Jockey Club.
 Dr Penny Bradshaw.
 Programme leader for English Literature at the University of Cumbria, Penny is responsible for the delivery of courses at both undergraduate and MA levels.
 She is an Editorial Board Member for Romanticism: Life, Literature and Landscape - a resource which allows scholars access to the digitised manuscript collections of the Wordsworth Trust.
 Janice Brockbank.
 An experienced leader of successful community projects including the £1.6 million Lighthouse Centre in Haverigg.
-A retired head teacher, in 2020 Janice headed up Good Enough Start, a project to support the mental health of parents and infants.
-Her work on this project was recognised when she presented with the Peter Scott Award in 2022.
+A retired head teacher, Janice has headed up Good Enough Start since 2020, a project to support the mental health of parents and infants.
+Her work on this project was recognised when she was presented with the Peter Scott Award in 2022.
 Sue Dawson.
-A retired teacher from Millom, Sue stepped in to protect Nicholson’s home from unsympathetic development when the previous owners announced their intention to sell in 2018.
-Sue thus became the current owner of 14 St George’s Terrace and has committed to sell to the Norman Nicholson House CIC when the CIC acquires the funding.
+A retired teacher from Millom, Sue is a governor of Haverigg Primary School.
+She has been on the committee of the Norman Nicholson Society for many years and works closely with a number of organisations in Millom to organise events connected with the study and celebration of Nicholson's work.
 Phil Houghton.
 Director/owner at Throughstone Consulting, based in Penrith, Phil has extensive experience of major construction, housing and regeneration projects, with a background in quantity surveying and commercial management.
-Phil is also a respected writer and poet.
+Phil is also a respected writer and poet and a long-standing member of the Norman Nicholson Society.
 Charlie Lambert (chair).
-Charlie spent 25 years with the BBC before setting up the production company Northern River Ltd whose track record includes a radio documentary about Norman Nicholson for BBC Radio Cumbria.
+Charlie spent 25 years with the BBC working in both TV and radio before setting up the production company Northern River Ltd whose track record includes a radio documentary about Norman Nicholson for BBC Radio Cumbria.
+He is currently a member of the judging panel for the annual Royal Television Society awards.
 He was Head of Sports Journalism at the University of Central Lancashire before retiring in 2016.
-In addition to his role as chair of the CIC he has been chair of the Norman Nicholson Society since 2015.
+He has been chair of the CIC since its inception and was also chair of the Norman Nicholson Society from 2015 to 2023.
+Garth Lindrup.
+Holder of a Master in Laws from Cambridge University and a practising solicitor for over 40 years, mostly with Addleshaw Goddard as solicitor, partner, and consultant, Garth has represented both corporate and public sector clients.
+Between 2009 and 2016 he was based at Addleshaw’s London office, specialising in public procurement law.
+He acted for Dept of Health, MoD, NHS Trusts and local authorities before retiring in 2016.
+He is past Chair of the Law Society’s European Group.
+Garth also has experience as director of a CIC and played a leading role in setting up Lancaster Judges Lodgings Museum – a charity established to run this museum as a community enterprise.
+He is currently working towards a PhD at the University of Cumbria.
 Andrew Makin.
 Financial advisor and owner of ATM Orchard Investments in Millom, Andrew is a committed supporter of his community and sponsor of sports clubs in his home town.
 Mel Narongchai.
 Headteacher of Haverigg Primary School, Mel is passionate that the younger generation should have an awareness of their heritage as exemplified by Norman Nicholson and his writing.
 She is a director of the Lighthouse Centre in Haverigg, a social enterprise providing affordable childcare and school meals as well as acting as a centre for community events and conferences.
 Past Director: Nick Lancaster.
 Now MD of Lancaster & Lancaster, Nick was previously the guiding hand behind the outstanding success of Langdale Leisure Ltd, owners of two hotels, restaurant, spa and pub in the Langdale Valley.
-He is currently chair of the Lake District National Park Partnership Business Task Force.
-Nick served on the Board of Noman Nicholson House CIC from its inception in March 2020 to May 2022. |
+He also served as chair of the Lake District National Park Partnership Business Task Force.
+Nick was a member of our board fromthe CIC's inception in March 2020 to May 2022. |

 Mission Statement